bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 ----
 - Discussion about "where do we land" after we have created the account.
 - To go through the BC registry page and gather feedback
+- A new business registry page with JAMSTACK implementation and not using the CO-OP page.

 ----
 Apr 24, 2020